mjburtenshaw/macmail/README.md

 `composeBody` is the main function of [the body utilities](src/mail/body.mail.util.ts).

 The body is required to render [a letter](#letters) merged with data.
-Preferrably the body content type is HTML, but plain text is available.
+Preferably the body content type is HTML, but plain text is available.

 If the email has mixed content, the body section must have its own Content-Type headers and boundary.